Background pattern

 • Sudden difficulty walking, dizziness, loss of balance, or coordination.

-Sometimes, the symptoms of a stroke may be brief, with almost immediate and complete recovery, but you should still seek medical assistance urgently, as you may be at risk of another stroke.
+Sometimes the symptoms of a stroke can be brief, with almost immediate and complete recovery, but you should still seek urgent medical attention, as you may be at risk of having another stroke.

 Stroke